sachinym/dp-203-azure-data-engineer/Instructions/Labs/5-Azure-Databricks-Data-Factory.md

     ![Create storage by clicking confirm.](./images/lab5-17n.png)

-5. Note the **runOutput** value, which is the *path* variable to which the notebook saved the data.
+6. Note the **runOutput** value, which is the *path* variable to which the notebook saved the data.

-<validation step="ea0c803b-47db-4f2f-9936-d54c0e8228c1" />

->**Congratulations** on completing the lab!
+> **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-  > - Navigate to the Lab Validation tab, from the upper right corner in the lab guide section.
 > - Hit the Validate button for the corresponding task.
-If you receive a success message, you have successfully validated the lab.
+If you receive a success message, you can proceed to the next task.
 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help

+<validation step="ea0c803b-47db-4f2f-9936-d54c0e8228c1" />

  ## Summary